WPCD-Workflows/documentation/source/old/imp4/public/xml/transport.rst

 In conventional transport modelling, all quantities appearing in the equations are 1-D, in some radial coordinate (poloidal flux, normalised radius, etc).
 In general any monotonic radial coordinate is acceptable.
-In the TF-ITM, the toroidal flux radius is standard.
+In the TF-EU-IM, the toroidal flux radius is standard.
 All we need from the radial coordinate is the transformation to get to \\( V, \\) the volume enclosed by the flux surface, which is fundamental to the governing equations, which are conservation laws.